Tencent/VasSonic/sonic-nodejs/README.md

 };
 ```

-ii）Second, Intercept the data from server and use `sonic_differ` module to process
+2）Second, Intercept the data from server and use `sonic_differ` module to process

 ```Node.js
 response.on('data', (chunk, encoding) => {